Aszental/profile/readme.md

 # Akiva Szentals Profile
+ A
-## akiva is a lawyer learning how to code at general assembly melbourne 6
+ kiva is a lawyer learning how to code at General Assembly Melbourne 6

 ![Alt text](https://imgflip.com/readImage?iid=15078511)